Gloria Foster: Personal life and death

-Foster and Williams in The Mod Squad episode in 1970.
+Foster and Williams in an episode of The Mod Squad in 1970.
 Foster guest starred as a blind friend of Linc Hayes.

 Foster married the actor Clarence Williams III in 1967.
-They appeared on an episode of Williams's television show The Mod Squad that ran from 1968 to 1973; Foster made two guest appearances.
+She appeared on Williams's television show The Mod Squad that ran from 1968 to 1973; Foster made two guest appearances.
 The two acted together in a 1963 film, The Cool World.
+They later divorced in 1984.
 Williams was the one to announce her death in 2001.
 While Foster did not have many close relatives, she stayed in contact with her Delta Sigma Theta sorority sister, Cicely Tyson.
 Tyson stated that, although they did not see each other often, their telephone conversations would often last for hours.

-Gloria Foster died on September 29, 2001, at age 67.
+Foster died on September 29, 2001, at the age of 67.
 The cause of her death was diabetes.
 A memorial was held at Cypress Hills Cemetery in Brooklyn on October 15, 2001.
 Martin Duberman, the author of In White America, told the audience about her 1963 performance that, "she embodied it.
-At the end of the scene each night, there were tears streaming down her face, her body was trembling, but her dignity was intact ...
-Foster had to be covered with blankets in order to calm her shaking".
+At the end of the scene each night, there were tears streaming down her face, her body was trembling, but her dignity was intact…Foster had to be covered with blankets in order to calm her shaking".

-Foster was a lifelong Democrat and a practicing Methodist.